FrederikTobner/slang/tests/README.md

 - `predicates` - For flexible output matching
 - `tempfile` - For creating temporary test files

-## Adding New Tests

-When adding new language features or fixing bugs:

-1. Create tests in the appropriate category directory
-2. Use the test utilities for consistency
-3. Include both positive tests (expected behavior) and negative tests (error cases)
-4. Ensure tests are isolated and don't depend on external state
-5. Add descriptive test names that clearly indicate what is being tested

 ## Integration with CI/CD

-These end-to-end tests serve as the primary validation mechanism for the Slang interpreter and should be run:
+These end-to-end tests serve as the primary validation mechanism for the Slang compiler and should be run:

 - Before merging any pull requests
 - As part of the continuous integration pipeline